stefanoslig/blog/_posts/ngrx-signals-store.md

 }
 ```

 After this example, you might wonder why the NgRx team decided to follow a more functional approach in comparison to the class-based approach they used for the ComponentStore for example.
 A few months ago, in the NgRx repo there was an [RFC](https://github.com/ngrx/platform/discussions/3769) about a new way to create custom NgRx ComponentStore without using a "class-based" approach but using a function instead.
-This explains their decision to follow a functional approach for the new NgRx Signals Store.
+I believe that this explains also their decision to follow a functional approach for the new NgRx Signals Store.
+Their arguments in that RFC in favour of the more functional approach were the following:

-> - There are several community ComponentStore plugins - ImmerComponentStore, EntityComponentStore, etc. However, in JS/TS, a class can only extend one class by default and without additional hacks.
-What if we want to create a ComponentStore that reuses entity features but also has immer updaters? 🤔 With the createComponentStore function, I see the possibility of combining reusable features in a more flexible way.
+> There are several community ComponentStore plugins - ImmerComponentStore, EntityComponentStore, etc. However, in JS/TS, a class can only extend one class by default and without additional hacks.
+What if we want to create a ComponentStore that reuses entity features but also has immer updaters?
+With the createComponentStore function, I see the possibility of combining reusable features in a more flexible way.
+>
-> - Easier scaling into multiple functions if needed.
-(See the "Scaling" section above)
+> Easier scaling into multiple functions if needed.
+>
-> - With the "class-based" approach, ComponentStores that use onStoreInit and/or onStateInit hooks must be provided by using the provideComponentStore function.
+> With the "class-based" approach, ComponentStores that use onStoreInit and/or onStateInit hooks must be provided by using the provideComponentStore function.
 This won't be necessary with the createComponentStore function.

 Indeed, as we will see in the next sections, it's super easy to extend the functionality of the new NgRx Signals Store with custom features, to compose features and to split the code.
 Also something that is not mentioned in the above RFC is that the code is more tree-shakeable.

-# How the NgRx Signals Store works
+## How the NgRx Signals Store works

-#### signalStore
+### signalStore

 Conceptually the `signalStore` function is similar to the RxJS `pipe` function.
 The `pipe` function takes pipeable operators as arguments, it will first perform the logic of the first pipeable operator and then use that value to perform the logic of the next pipeable operator, and so on.
 In this way, we define the behavior of a stream.
 In the same way, the `signalStore` function takes `store feature functions` (`SignalStoreFeature`) as an argument, it will first perform the logic of the first `store feature function` and then use that value to perform the logic of the next feature function and so on.
 In this way, we define the intended behavior of our store.